 I must congratulate you on this rather interesting and enterprising endeavour.
 SuperLawyer is very informative for those who need a form of guidance to see them through five years of law school and has a relatable touch to it as well.
 I am always on the lookout for such creative ideas and that is a good place to start when it comes to me.
 I am a big believer of constructive communications, collective problem solving and creative dialogues and, academia allows me to experience all of them.
 Through my academic journey, I hope to bring about some relevant changes in the Indian legal education system.
 Rote learning has eroded our ability to synthesize information and be mindful of their significance.
 I want to facilitate the process of independent, interdisciplinary thinking and help students integrate into a knowledge society with ease (I include myself in the student category because I learn new things almost every day through the lessons).
 I also hope to be able to contribute substantially to international law someday – global identity and perspective being my reference frame.

 Do you reckon any incident that motivated you to choose law as a career?
-Do you feel that coming from a background of lawyers gives you an edge over the others?

 No special incident as such, but to bring a perspective I should mention that I come from a family of academicians and have grown up amidst books, liberating discussions and topical debates.
 Having spent the better part of my childhood and adolescence questioning norms, I always believed that I would be an author and write profusely to make emphatic statements.
 I knew I wanted to be heard and be famous but I was never quite sure how that might happen!
 The idea of doing law never crossed my mind until my father picked up a form for GNLU and sent it my way.
 I was in that indecisive transition stage when he told me about these national law schools and that GNLU’s was the only entrance examination left.
 Three days later, I wrote the exam and the rest, as they say, is history.
 It was only when I started college did I realize that others prepare quite meticulously for such entrances and doing law is serious business.
 Well, law is a subject that requires you to stay on top of things all the time and ensure that any information you possess is absolutely updated.
 As a result of this constant input, lawyers seem to be generally (I don’t endorse generalizing though) more aware about things and events.
 This definitely gives you an edge.

 Tell us about your time at GNLU.
-What are the highlights of your college life that shaped your legal career?

 Summing up my time in GNLU in a paragraph is nothing short of sacrilege!
 I have learnt so much from my time there.
 My five years of law school have taught me to think like a lawyer when the need arises, be tolerant to contrary opinions and ideas (as long as they do not represent ignorant/harmful practices), to nurture my fondness for creative thinking and diverse subjects.
 I have learnt something from each and every individual I have met in GNLU and cherish the collective experience.
 I have several interesting stories and highlights from my GNLU days.
 But one that stands out the most was winning the Henry Dunant Moot Court Competition at the national and international levels (we won the national and South-Asian rounds and were runners-up in the finals of Asia-Pacific).
 The moot helped me realize my immense fondness for International Law and IHL and set an invisible marker for the general direction my career would take.
 I also made some incredible memories and friends in course of the moot –people across the globe who have helped me grow as an individual.